InteractionDesignFoundation/handbook/guides/expectations.md

 ### Senior backend developer

-This list extends our expectations from a senior developer (see prev. section) for senior backend developers.
+This list is an extension of our expectations from a senior developer (see prev. section) for senior backend developers.

 1. Broad and extensive knowledge of the software development process and its technologies.
 1. Strong understanding of the primary programming language to use in IxDF.